-Water , plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

-Repair Category 1

-Notes No reportable defects were apparent.
+Repair Category 1 Notes We understand upgrading to the shower room fitments has been carried out in the more recent past.
 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.
+No significant defects were noted.

-and hot water
+Heating and hot water

-1

-No reportable defects were apparent.
-We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.
+Repair Category 1 Notes We note the boiler system has recently been replaced and assume the balance of any warranties and service records can be made available as appropriate.
+We assume the heating and hot water system has been installed and maintained in line with the manufacturer's guidelines.

-י ו ו